 Read our comparisons of DBS Live Fresh Card with other cards and learn what makes each card unique in their own way.
 We compare and contrast each card to highlight its uniqueness to help you identify the card that you need.

-DBS Live Fresh Card vs DBS Black Card
+DBS Live Fresh Card v.
+CIMB Visa Signature Card

-DBS Live Fresh Card vs OCBC Frank Card
+DBS Live Fresh Card v.
+OCBC 365 Card

 Consumers looking for a broad, no-fee cashback card that rewards utilities payments might benefit from OCBC 365 Card.
 While OCBC 365 Card rewards groceries and online travel at a lower cashback rate than DBS Live Fresh Card (assuming purchase online or via mobile wallet), OCBC 365 offers higher cashback for dining (6%) and transport (3%).
 The card also offers 3% cashback on utility bills, which are excluded from cashback with DBS Live Fresh Card.